Northumbrian Old English: History

-The region of Lothian in the Lowlands, which was originally a part of the Kingdom of England, was invaded by Kenneth III of Scotland and became part of Scotland's sovereign territory.
-Despite the king being a Scottish Gaelic speaker, he allowed the region to keep its Northumbrian dialect, which was then still known as Inglis.
-However, the region became divided from Northumbria following the Battle of Carham (with the northern half of the territory under Scottish rule and the southern part under the English); the language north of the divide later became known as Scottis or Scots.
+The area now in Southern Scotland, which was a part of the Kingdom of Northumbria from the 7th century, was invaded by Malcolm II of Scotland and became part of the kingdom of Alba following the Battle of Carham.
+The language north of the border later became known as Scottis or Scots.

+Meanwhile, in Galloway, Northumbrian and Cumbric were progressively displaced by Galwegian Gaelic, a process probably complete by the 11th century.

 The anonymous author of the Northumbrian Cursor Mundi claimed southern English texts needed to be translated into northern dialects for people to fully understand what they were reading.
 Ralph Higden in 1364 described Northumbrian as incredibly difficult for southern natives to understand, believing the reason for this to be the "strange men an nations that speaketh stronglie" (i.e. the Scots) the region bordered.
 John of Trevisa spoke about nearby "strange men an aliens" in discussing northern English's alleged outlandishness, and in c.
 1440 Osbern Bokenam wrote about Scots' influence on northern English in his Mappula Angliae.

 By the 14th century, Lowland Scots became the main language of Scotland's Lowlands (excluding Galloway, which still spoke Gaelic).
 Despite this, Northumbrian began to lose its significance in England by the 16th century.
 Northumbrian dialectical terms, accents, and manners of speaking were considered incorrect and inelegant to those in power, who were seated in the south of England.
 As England began to centralise its power in London and the south of England, texts in the midland and southern dialects became the de facto standard.
 A great number of letters, poems and newspaper articles were written in Northumbrian and Cumbrian dialects throughout the 19th and 20th centuries; however, their use is declining in favour of Standard English.
 The modern Northumbrian dialect is currently promoted by organisations such as the Northumbrian Language Society and Northumbrian Words Project.
-Similarly, the closely-related Cumbrian dialect is promoted by the Lakeland Dialect Society.
+Similarly, the closely related Cumbrian dialect is promoted by the Lakeland Dialect Society.